-- 6. A plant with purple flower was crossed with white flowers producing 50 plants with only purple flowers.
+- 1. In human beings blue eye colour is recessive to brown eye colour.
+A brown eyed man has a blue eyed mother. - (a) What is genotype of the man and his mother? - (b) If the man marries a blue eyed woman, what are the possible genotypes of their offsprings? - Ans. (a) Genotype of the man is Bb and that of his mother is bb. - (b) Possible genotypes of offsprings are Bb and bb in the ratio of 1:1. - 2.
+Give reasons why hybrids are generally found superior to their parents. - Ans.
+Hybrids are artificially produced by crossing between parents having desired traits.
+The progeny thus produced will have combination of characteristics from both the parents making them superior to their parents. - 3.
+A plant with purple flower was crossed with white flowers producing 50 plants with only purple flowers.
 On selfing, these plants produced 482 plants with purple flowers and 162 plants with white flowers.
 What genetic mechanism accounts for these results?
 Explain. - Ans.
 The genetic mechanism accounted here is law of dominance which is shown by monohybrid cross.
-Mendel crossed pure plants with purple flowers with pure white plants to get the F1 progeny.
-All the plants in F1 generation were purple.
-He then allowed the self-pollination of F1 plants to get the F2 progeny.
-Both purple and white flowered plants were obtained in F2 generation in the ratio of 3:1.
-The trait which is expressed in F1 generation (purple here) is called dominant trait while the trait which remains hidden in F1 generation is called recessive trait.
-All plants in F1 are purple flowered but they carry the hereditary unit for white flowered plants.
+Mendel crossed pure plants with purple flowers with pure white plants to get the F_1 progeny.
+All the plants in F_1 generation were purple.
+He then allowed the self-pollination of F_1 plants to get the F_2 progeny.
+Both purple and white flowered plants were obtained in F_2 generation in the ratio of F_3 : 1.
+The trait which is expressed in F_1 generation (purple here) is called dominant trait while the trait which remains hidden in F_1 generation is called recessive trait.
+All plants in F_1 are purple flowered but they carry the hereditary unit for white flowered plants.

-Self-Assessment --- (Page 134)
+- Self-Assessment ---

 - 1. A Mendelian experiment consisted of breeding round yellow with wrinkled green.
 The progeny bore all yellow but half of them wrinkled.
-What is the genetic makeup of round yellow parent? - (a) RRyy
+What is the genetic makeup of round yellow parent?

+- (a) RRyy

-(b) rrYY
+- (b) rrYY

-(c) RrYY
+- (c) RrYY

-(d) RRYy
+- (d) RRYy